MrStahlfelge/gdx-websockets/README.md

-# LibGDX Web Sockets
+# libGDX Web Sockets

 Fork of [czyzby's websockets](https://github.com/czyzby/gdx-lml/tree/master/websocket), which seem to be unmaintained.

 See there for examples.

-Default LibGDX `Net` API provides only TCP sockets and HTTP requests.
+Default libGDX `Net` API provides only TCP sockets and HTTP requests.
 This library aims to add client-side web sockets support.

-`ExtendedNet` (as unfortunate as it might sound) contains additional methods for opening web sockets, as well as some static instance providers. `WebSockets` class has some general web sockets utilities.
-Both binary and text packets are supported on every platform (but note that older browsers might have problems with binary data).
-The code is heavily documented.

-Note that this library contains *only* the web sockets *abstraction* - it has the necessary interfaces, basic serialization (using LibGDX API) and some abstract implementations, but not much else.
-Every platform has to include a specific library with the actual implementation and initiate its module before using web sockets.
-Make sure to check out natives libraries `READMEs`.

 ## Dependencies
 `Gradle` dependency (for LibGDX core project):